 Ocular disturbances (eg, visual field defects, diplopia, dimness or blurring of vision, visual agnosia) are common in sCJD.

-CJD should be considered in elderly patients with rapidly progressive dementia, especially if accompanied by myoclonus or ataxia.
+Creutzfeldt-Jakob disease should be considered in older patients with rapidly progressive dementia, especially if accompanied by myoclonus or ataxia.
 However, other disorders can mimic CJD and must be considered; they include

 Hashimoto encephalopathy (an autoimmune encephalopathy that is characterized by high thyroid antibody levels and that responds to corticosteroids)